 This issue focuses on our engagement with the Bible.
 Articles highlight our recent St. John's Bible exhibit in the library gallery, resources we offer to dig deeper into Scripture, and the mystery of missing Bible verses.

 Our summer issue features reporting on commencement weekend.
-This year, in addition to 15 master's students who earned degrees or certificates, the issue also highlights those who are completing Journey: A Conference-based Leadership Development Program.
+This year, in addition to 15 master's students who earned degrees or certificates, the issue also highlights those who are completing the Journey program.

 This issue explores our relationship to food, It includes reflections by Malinda Berry, assistant professor of theology and ethics, and other Rooted and presenters, and examples of how the campus provides food for ourselves and others.